cowchat

 We’ve put our solution executable in /opt/asp/bin for your reference.

-Part 4: Cow Talks Dairy
+Part 4: Talk Dairy To Me ;)

 In this part, we will add a special command to our cowchat server.
 If a client sends /cowsay <msg>, the server will broadcast the output of cowsay msg to all of the connected clients and print it to its stdout.
 Try running cowsay moo moo im a cow on SPOC if you aren’t familiar with this program.
 The part4 solution executable in /opt/asp/bin implements this functionality.